 MS. STRAUSS: I'd like that every month.

-MS. FERTIG: -- routinely are having -- we're routinely having updates on the things that we've asked -- you know, that we've asked to have emphasized.
+MS. FERTIG: -- routinely are having -- we're

 MR. JABOUIN: And those of you on the committee, if you remember that, I will do that.
 I may not be able to do that for the August meeting, but I want to go ahead and bring that in, at least on the September.
 I will give Ms. Strauss a verbal update on that.